hvillase/sonotexto/README.md

 ## Instructions
 1 Download or clone the repository and put the folder in your SuperCollider Extentions.

-2 Make a directory called *sonotexto* in the SuperCollider's Recrodings folder.
+2 Make a directory called *sonotexto* in your SuperCollider Recordings folder.

 3 Open a new file in SuperCollider and boot SuperCollider.

-4 Write this code lines:
+4 Write this code:

 ```
 n = SonoTexto